ktkt9898/Circuuit/README.md

 In a stack configuration, a new best found path can be "grown" from the most recently explored path.

-In a queue configuration, the new paths are added at the end of the organization.
+In a queue configuration, the new paths are added at the end of the organization, or to the rear.

+# I scribbled some of my thought process with the attached thoughtProcess.png

 # II
 The total number of search states, which are the discovered valid paths, can be affected by the organization.
 A queue may continuously add newly found paths whereas I can imagine a stack would add the best found path to the stack and remove the previously longer stack quicker.